xenoscopic/go-keytar/README.md

 ## Dependencies

-On all platforms, you'll need a Go installation that supports cgo compilation.
+On each platform, you'll need a Go installation that supports cgo compilation.
 On Windows, this means that you'll need Mingw-w64, because Mingw doesn't support the Windows Credential Vault API and, even if it did, it doesn't support 64-bit compilation.
-On other platforms Go should just use the system compiler for cgo compilation.
+On other platforms, Go should just use the system compiler for cgo compilation.

-On Windows and OS X all other library dependencies are met by the system.
+All library dependencies are met by the system on Windows and OS X.

-On Linux you need to ensure that the GNOME Keyring development package is installed.
-On Ubuntu systems do:
+On Linux, you need to ensure that the GNOME Keyring development package is installed.
+On Ubuntu systems, do:

     sudo apt-get install libgnome-keyring-dev

-On Red Hat systems do:
+On Red Hat systems, do:

     sudo yum install gnome-keyring-devel

-For all other Linux systems consult your package manager.
+For all other Linux distributions, consult your package manager.

 ## Usage

 The interface to the platform's default keychain is provided by the `Keychain` interface.
-To create the appropriate `Keychain` interface instance for the current platform do:
+To create the appropriate `Keychain` interface instance for the current platform, do:

 	keychain, err := keytar.NewKeychain()
 	if err != nil {